-During the three months ended March 31, 2024, the Company expanded its operations and real estate portfolio through a combination of long-term leases and a real estate purchase, with the addition of five stand-alone skilled nursing operations.
-Of these additions, Standard Bearer acquired the real estate of one stand-alone skilled nursing operation, which was leased back to one of the Company's independent subsidiary.
-Refer to Note 6, Standard Bearer, for additional information on the purchase of real estate property.
-These new operations added a total of 591 operational skilled nursing beds to be operated by the Company's independent subsidiaries.
+During the three six months ended March 31, 2024 June 30, 2024, the Company expanded its operations and real estate portfolio through a combination of long-term leases and a real estate purchase purchases, with the addition of five 13 stand-alone skilled nursing operations and two campus operations.
+One of the stand-alone skilled nursing operations includes a long-term acute care hospital.
+Of these additions, Standard Bearer acquired the real estate of one stand-alone skilled nursing operation, seven of these operations, all of which was were leased back to one of the Company's independent subsidiary, subsidiaries.
+Refer to Note 6, Standard Bearer, for additional information on the purchase of real estate property properties.
+These new operations added a total of 591 1,369 operational skilled nursing beds and 202 operational senior living units to be operated by the Company's independent subsidiaries.
+Included within the operational skilled nursing beds are 43 long-term acute care beds.
 In connection with the new operations obtained through long-term leases, the Company did not acquire any material assets or assume any liabilities other than the tenant's post-assumption rights and obligations under the long-term lease.
 The Company entered into a separate operations transfer agreement with each prior operator as part of each transaction.
 The Company also invested in new ancillary services that are complementary to its existing businesses.